AIIX/plasma-user-control-skill/README.md

 ##### How To Use:
 ###### Lockscreen
-- "Hey Mycroft, lock the screen"
+- "Hey Mycroft, lock the screen "
 - "Hey Mycroft, lock screen "

 ###### Switch Users